WebDev-Haseeb/Memory/README.md

 - **Mobile**: Further optimizations for smaller screens
 - **Landscape/Portrait**: Automatically adjusts based on orientation

+## 🎵 Sound Effects

+The game includes the following sound effects:

+- Card flip sound
+- Match success sound
+- Match failure sound (subtle and light)
+- Victory celebration sound
+- UI interaction sounds

+All sounds can be toggled on/off with the sound button or by pressing 'M'.

 ## 🔧 Customization

 You can easily customize the game by modifying: